Welcome to Halifax

 Halifax Citadel – A National Historic Site

-Take a guided tour from a costumed animator and explore musket galleries, earthen ramparts, garrison cells, guard rooms, and more at this star-shaped naval station in the centre of the city.
+Take a guided tour from a uniformed interpreter and explore musket galleries, ramparts, garrison cells, guard rooms, and more at this star-shaped fort originally built to protect the British Naval Station.

-Discover the 78th Highland Regiment that still fires a noonday cannon—yes, a real cannon!
-This living museum — the Citadel — was built between 1828 and 1856.
+Discover the 78th Highland Regiment and Royal Artillery that fire a noonday cannon—yes, a real cannon!
+This living history museum — the fourth of four Citadels— was built between 1828 and 1856 and was never attacked.
 You’ll be doing lots of walking on an incline (they don’t call it Citadel Hill for nothing!), so wear comfortable shoes.

 The Lovely Lunenburg